10 complaints made over Huawei's S$54 phone promotion, says advertising body

 READ: Huawei says ‘clearly underestimated' demand in S$54 phone promotion; offers S$100 voucher

-In a media statement on Monday, Huawei acknowledged that it "clearly underestimate" demand for its promotion.
+In a media statement on Monday, Huawei acknowledged that it "clearly underestimated" demand for its promotion.

 The company added that "to make things right", it is offering a S$100 voucher to 5,000 affected customers.